FOR IMMEDIATE RELEASE

 “Since the end of January we have offered help to any subject arrested for opiates and/or opioids,’’ Chief Nitti said.
 “Not everyone chose to speak with a certified counselor, but all were offered that opportunity.
 We are proud to say that 8 of the 19 followed through, accepted and received treatment.
 Three of those eight individuals had no insurance, but qualified for treatment scholarship through a Recovery Advocates of America scholarship.
 This program works.”

-Robbinsville Police will be assisted by the local opiate task force, which consists of, but is not limited to, Recovery Advocates of America, City of Angels and InFocus Urgent Care.
+Robbinsville Police will be assisted by the local opiate task force.
 RPD will provide the counselor and the person struggling with addiction a safe, private setting to discuss the process of getting the help needed to begin the recovery process.
 Treatment scholarships are based on eligibility and availability.

 “We believe every crisis is a window of opportunity,” said Mayor Fried, who also serves as the Robbinsville Township Director of Public Safety.
 “Our police officers genuinely care.
 They are not just out there padding arrest statistics, and Robbinsville offering this program does not make an offender exempt from any criminal charges he/she is facing.
 Although the vast majority of individuals eligible for this potentially life-saving intervention are just passing through our town, opiate dependency is knocking at all of our doors.
 We felt it was incumbent upon Robbinsville Township to take a leading role in the treatment and recovery process with this plan of immediate intervention.
 Our sincere hope is that this initiative catches on throughout Mercer County.”